btotr/flow-ontology/README.md

-#Flow Ontology
+# Flow Ontology

 Flow uses RDF to formalise the Flow Methodology.
-This repository provides the sources.
+This repository provide the sources.